dury10/scripts/README.md

 Fell free to change the script to all you preferences.
 I made this script because i have 8 Raspberry Pi that are mining and i didnt want to check the temp by connecting manually to each one so i run the script from 1 and its checking to all 8 of them.
+You need to clone this script to all your pi's/working stations, see the instruction below.
+Enjoy!